 The bar chart and table below provide an indication of the risks of investing in the Fund by showing: (a) changes in the performance of the Fund's Institutional Shares from year to year; and (b) how the average annual total returns of the Fund's Class A, Class C, Institutional, Service, Investor and Class R6 Shares compare to those of a broad-based securities market index.
-Through February 27, 2018, the Fund had been known as the Goldman Sachs Focused International Equity Fund, and certain of its strategies differed.
-Performance information set forth below reflects the Fund's former strategies prior to that date.
 The Fund's past performance, before and after taxes, is not necessarily an indication of how the Fund will perform in the future.
 Updated performance information is available at no cost at am.gs.com or by calling the appropriate phone number on the back cover of the Prospectus.